Page updated August 24, 2020.

 For Fall 2020, our goal is to ensure excellence of our educational offerings, regardless of delivery method, while balancing the health and safety for students, staff, and faculty.

-All classes are likely to have some students who will be taking your courses remotely.
+All classes are likely to have some students who will be taking the course remotely.
 It is imperative that courses be equitable and inclusive around participating in-person versus online.

 Course Planning Basics

-The College has developed a set of standards and guidelines designed to help you deliver flexible, high-quality engineering instruction in whatever context conditions warrant.
+The College has developed a set of standards and guidelines designed to help professors deliver flexible, high-quality engineering instruction in whatever context conditions warrant.

 Course Setup & Structure